robertszczepanski/Arduino_Edge_Demo/README.md

 - [light sensor (photoresistor)](https://wiki.seeedstudio.com/Grove-Light_Sensor/)
 - [buzzer](https://wiki.seeedstudio.com/Grove-Buzzer/)

+It's optional but you might also want to have an [Arduino base shield](https://www.seeedstudio.com/Base-Shield-V2.html).

 To compile and upload software on selected boards you will also need [Arduino IDE](https://www.arduino.cc/en/software).